juniorspy/search-service/README.md

 **Problem:** `ECONNREFUSED` or timeout errors

 **Solutions:**
-1. Verify `MEILISEARCH_HOST` is correct
+1. Verify `MEILISEARCH_HOST` is correct (use internal IP `http://10.0.1.16:7700` in Dokploy)
-2. Check Meilisearch is running: `curl https://melisearch.onrpa.com/health`
+2. Check Meilisearch is running: `curl http://10.0.1.16:7700/health`
 3. Validate `MEILISEARCH_API_KEY` is correct
-4. Check firewall/network rules
+4. If using external URL, check firewall/network rules and DNS resolution

 ### Invalid API Key